-· Triggers vs. Gates:
+Triggers vs. Gates:

 Many modules respond differently to gates and triggers.
 If you are patching EOR/EOF/etc into a standard ADSR module, you can omit the sustain portion by using triggers.
-Or perhaps you want to use EOR as a gate to start and hold the ADSR, and EOF as a trigger to re-trigger it.
 Or, patching from the EOR/EOF jacks into the Async jack, a gate might give you a sustain portion, but a trigger will avoid that.
-Patching into a VCA or LPG, a gate will hold it open for a longer period, while a trigger will just "flash" it open for a brief instant.

-EOF vs. Tap Tempo Clock (TTC):
+• EOF vs. Tap Tempo Clock (TTC):

 Usually you will enable this if you want to use the PEG as a master clock.
 Another reason might be to sync both channels together.
-See the Tap Tempo Clock section, as well as the patch example "Clocking both channels with the same clock"